Frequently asked questions (FAQ)

 Why does the Portal only show Agri-food and Forest sectors in my supply chain view, even though my supply chain intersects with other sectors?

-Although your supply chain may interact with other sectors, only bio-based materials from agriculture and forestry are currently available in the Portal.
+Although your supply chain may intersect with other sectors, only bio-based materials from agriculture and forestry are currently available in the Portal.
 We hope to include other raw material inputs in the future, starting with chemical products.

 Does the Portal point to data sources for each metrics?